 With so many apps available for today’s cyclists it’s hard to choose the right one.
 We have decided to help you here a bit.
-Below is a list of best apps each serious cyclist should have on his or her smartphone:
+Below is a list of best apps, defined by categories, that each serious cyclist should have on his or her smartphone:

-The application does not only have a fancy interface, but what many of similar services lack – a huge community of engaged and more importantly, contributing members.
+The application does not only have a fancy interface but what many similar services lack – a huge community of engaged and more importantly, contributing members.
 This huge social component places Strava way above the competition.

-There’s a Premium version that allows to integrate with 3rd-party devices like heart monitor in real-time, set custom goals and much more.
+There’s a Premium version that allows you to integrate with 3rd-party devices like a heart monitor in real-time, set custom goals and much more.

 Map My Ride is another great application for cyclists.
 It has not that appealing interface compared to Strava, but functionality is very similar.
 Routes library is probably even bigger.